-BALI has released a statement on the project that has split the nation following the announcement from Downing Street.
+The British Association of Landscape Industries has released a statement following an announcement from Downing Street.

 Respect for the landscape by HS2, whilst in the early stages of construction, has not been without problems.
 Most notably, as reported by the media, trees left to fail after a watering regime had not been maintained and habitats affected by the works, reportedly without prior permission from landowners, are disappointing and do not reflect best practice.

-BALI would regard these as serious failings, and hopes the project is managed with more care for the environment as it progresses.
+Our Association would regard these as serious failings, and hopes the project is managed with more care for the environment as it progresses.
 Employing specialist landscape architects and contractors to assist architects and tier one contractors with the forward procurement and contracting of the design and build of the primary landscape infrastructure should be seen as a necessary requirement, not an optional one.